Centre for Philanthropy, University of Kent

 Many funders prefer to pay for something tangible, like a building, so we are delighted and grateful that Pears Foundation has decided to fund a lecturing post.
 We are confident this investment will have a positive impact beyond those who choose to study with us, but also on all those lives affected in the careers of students who go on, or go back, to leading positions in the charity and philanthropy sector.Dr Beth Breeze OBE, Director,

 Centre for Philanthropy

-Pears Foundation continues to support the Centre for Philanthropy as a leading hub for research, teaching and public engagement, ensuring that its research has practical application and is being used to inform and improve practice.
-Working in close partnership with the charitable sector, the Centre conducts research on a range of topics including fundraising, major donors, giving across the lifecourse, corporate philanthropy and the relationship between philanthropy and social justice.
+Established in 2008 and led by Dr Beth Breeze OBE, The Centre for Philanthropy at the University of Kent has become a leading centre of philanthropy research, teaching and public engagement.
+Working in close partnership with the charitable sector, the Centre conducts research on a range of topics including fundraising, major donors, giving across the life course, corporate philanthropy and the relationship between philanthropy and social justice.

-Like many of the Foundation’s programmes in higher education, a key aim of our partnership with the Centre for Philanthropy is to strengthen the links between academic study and practitioners in the field.
-The aim is to educate students who wish to pursue a career in the charitable sector or related fields including the emerging philanthropy advisory sector, practitioners already working in the sector, and individual philanthropists who wish to gain a better understanding of the role of philanthropy and improve the effectiveness of their giving.
+Along with Pears Foundation’s other higher education partnerships, one of the Centre’s aims is to strengthen the links between academic study and practitioners in the field.
+The Centre educates students who wish to pursue a career in the charitable sector or related fields, practitioners already working in the sector and individual philanthropists who wish to gain a better understanding of the role of philanthropy and improve the effectiveness of their giving.

 In 2016 we supported the Centre to create the UK’s first dedicated university teaching post in the field of philanthropy and in 2021 we became the Centre’s first core funder with a five-year grant of £210,000.